History, tourist information, and nearby accommodation

 Finally, there is a large circle depicting the Foundation of the Church, showing Jesus with St Peter and St Paul.
 All that is just one face of one cross!
 Some of the other carvings are more difficult to interpret, but there are human and animal figures interspersed with the ebullient geometric design so common in the late Saxon period.

 It is disappointing and perhaps a little surprising that we do not know more about the origin of the crosses.
-The information sign on the base of the crosses simply says that they were erected by a Saxon king to proclaim the Christian message in an area that had only recently been converted to Christianity.
+The information sign on the base of the crosses simply says that they were erected by King Peada of Mercia (d.
+AD 656) in AD 643 to proclaim the Christian message in an area that had only recently been converted to Christianity.

 In that respect, the crosses can be viewed as a sort of Saxon billboard - a visual retelling of the Christian story to a largely illiterate audience.